willchan8/roguelike-game/README.md

    - If the player started a turn adjacent to an enemy and moves away, the player still gets attacked by that enemy.
    - Enemy attacks are always calculated **after** any player attacks.
    - The player's health should be reduced by an amount equal to the enemies damage.

-5. Best practices followed for writing reducers:
-   - Does not mutate the current state.
-   - Does not create any side effects in the reducer.
-The reducer should be pure. ([Pure Function](https://en.wikipedia.org/wiki/Pure_function)).
-   - Only calculate the next state and return it.

 ## 3: Logger component